 Cord blood collection is a safe and simple procedure.
 Umbilical cord blood, left over after the birth of a baby, is normally thrown away.
 This blood is rich in stem cells that can improve the health of a patient suffering from one of more than 70 diseases.

 Cord blood can help ethnic minorities.
-A persons blood stem cell type is inherited, just like our skin and eye color.
+A person's blood stem cell type is inherited, just like our skin and eye color.
 That means that a patient is more likely to find a matched donor from within their own ethnic group.
-Patients of African, Asian, Hispanic and Native American Indian background have a harder time finding a matched donor.
+Patients of African, Asian, Hispanic and Native American Indian backgrounds have a harder time finding a matched donor.
 Many die waiting.
 By focusing on the collection and storage of cord blood from ethnic minorities, many present and future patients will be helped.

 Advantages of Cord Blood

 - Cord blood collection is easy and risk-free for both mother and baby.

 - Cord blood that is collected, tested and stored is ready to use when a patient needs it.

 - Cord blood can help MORE minority patients because it doesn't require a perfect match.

 - Cord blood recipients are at a lower risk for certain complications.